build-on-aws/content/tutorials/build-a-real-time-asset-tracking-app-with-amazon-location/index.md

 Once the Cloud9 instance has launched, we can begin deploying our app.

 ## Deploy the Tracking App
+Now that the Cloud9 instance has been launched, we can download the code to build our application.
 From your Cloud9 terminal, clone the repo:

 ```bash
 git clone https://github.com/aws-samples/amazon-location-samples.git